 - 1224TABLE OF CONTENTS

 - A. Overview

 - 1226 B. Issues

 - 1227 C. Objectives

 - 1228 D. Implementation

 - 1229

-- 1230 A. OVERVIEW

 - 1231 The Commercial District is currently the default gateway to the City.
-It comprises the

-- 1232 properties oriented along Main Street / U.S. 91.
-This district is the primary revenue

-- source for North Logan, providing regional/local goods and services.
-The surrounding

-- 1234 land use patterns are industrial development to the west, and agricultural uses

-- interspersed with residential development to the east.
-The district is the primary

-- revenue source for the City.
+It comprises the - 1232 properties oriented along Main Street / U.S. 91.
+This district is the primary revenue - source for North Logan, providing regional/local goods and services.
+The surrounding - 1234 land use patterns are industrial development to the west, and agricultural uses - interspersed with residential development to the east.
+The district is the primary - 1236 revenue source for the City. - 1237

 - 1239 The Commercial District is predominantly developed.
 The district is zoned for - 1240 commercial uses, and is bordered by residential districts to the east and the industrial - 1241 district to the west.
 The district is currently characterized by a diverse mix of large retail - 1242 stores with predominately street-front parking areas oriented toward Main Street. - 1243 The orientation of this development to Main Street, which serves as the main valley- - 1244 wide corridor/collector, detracts from the identity of North Logan as a distinct place. - 1245 This lack of identity is further compounded by the inconsistent municipal boundary, and - 1246 the uniform commercial development along Main Street. - 1247 Although the district is predominately developed, commercial development frequently - 1248 undergoes significant change.
 Poor quality redevelopment, and new development, - detracts from the commercial area of the City and does not portray North Logan as a - 1250 quality community. - 1251 The Main Street / U.S. 91 corridor is impacted by heavy traffic volumes with the - accompanying detrimental impacts.
-Thus, redevelopment affords significant - opportunities to implement transportation/transit planning techniques to reduce theseimpacts.

-The purpose of the Commercial District Development Plan is to assure high quality 1257 1258 development in the commercial areas of North Logan by providing implementation requirements that are specific to the district.
-These implementation requirements are 1259 meant to ensure that the commercial area of the City continues to be a successful, 1260 cohesive, pleasant, economic engine for the community.
-The implementation 1261 requirements contain general performance criteria, standards, and design objectives 1262 that are to be considered by the City, Design Review Board, Planning Commission, and 1263 City Council when evaluating individual development proposals within the district 1264 boundaries.
-1265
+Thus, redevelopment affords significant - opportunities to implement transportation/transit planning techniques to reduce theseimpacts. - 1255 development in the commercial areas of North Logan by providing implementation requirements that are specific to the district.
+These implementation requirements are meant to ensure that the commercial area of the City continues to be a successful, requirements contain general performance criteria, standards, and design objectives that are to be considered by the City, Design Review Board, Planning Commission, and City Council when evaluating individual development proposals within the district